MCResourcePile/mcresourcepile.github.io/CONTRIBUTING.md

 |Tag|Notes|Tag Reference|
 |---|---|---|
 Arcade || `arcade: true`
-Blitz | Any map that uses the blitz module, not just classic blitz maps (Lifeboat PC only) | `blitz: true`
+Blitz | Any map that uses the blitz module, not just classic blitz maps (Overcast Network only) | `blitz: true`
 Capture Points | Hills that need to be captured to win, don't award points | `cp: true`
 Capture the Flag || `ctf: true`
 Capture the Wool || `ctw: true`